lionel87/desktop-window/README.md

 # desktop-window

-A Pure Web Components based `<desktop-window>` tag that creates a window that looks and feels like a regular window in a desktop environment.
+A lightweight Web Components-based custom element that replicates the look and feel of native desktop application windows — resizable, movable, and styled like a traditional OS window.
+No frameworks required.

 ## NOT READY FOR PRODUCTION